shekark642/P3-Prophets/README.md

 f

 ## Easter Egg
-The Easter Egg on our project is a secret page that can be accessed from the secret button underneath the generate button in the random fact generator section on our home page.
+The Easter Egg on our project is a secret page that contains our [Linkedin Page](http://104.2.84.172/easteregg1?) that can be accessed from the secret button underneath the generate button in the random fact generator section on our home page.
 The code for the easter egg can be found here.
 [Button](https://github.com/shekark642/P4Birds/blob/879e02f71c478fa0ae9fa744ac6925df4f63bd2e/templates/index.html#L83), [Blueprint](https://github.com/shekark642/P4Birds/blob/main/easteregg/__init__.py), [Python](https://github.com/shekark642/P4Birds/blob/main/easteregg/view.py)

 ## Leaderboards
 f